Download a list of active users in your tenant

 Download the list of users

-Click or tap Download a list of active user licenses.
+In the navigation pane, click or tap User licenses, and then click or tap Download a list of active user licenses.

 The list of users is downloaded into a .csv file.
 This process could take several minutes.
 Make sure that you don't close the window before the list completely downloads or you may have to restart the process.

 After the .csv file is created, open it in Excel.
 The list contains each user’s name, email address, license type, and other information.

 A user who's accessed a product at least once is considered an active user.
 Since this is a list of active users, it does not contain users who have licenses for PowerApps and Microsoft Flow but have never accessed them.
 You can view all user licenses from the Microsoft 365 admin center.

 The following example shows two users who have licenses to both PowerApps and Microsoft Flow.
 Jane Doe has access through a subscription to Office 365, and John Doe has a trial license for each product.

 If a user has left the organization, the list will show Unknown in the User name and Email address columns.
 If the list shows Unknown but nobody has left the organization, wait several minutes, and then download the list again.

 To add user licenses, open the Microsoft 365 admin center.